The Impact of Fake News on Jung Myung Seok and Providence

 One famous example is the fake news about “Hillary Clinton running a child sex ring” that caused an armed man to barge into and open fire in a pizza parlor.

 Fake news is nothing new.
 The media, always carrying an agenda, manipulated and fabricated stories in favor of its agendas.
 Harmful fake news was produced in 1999 by Mr Kim by the Seoul Broadcasting System about Pastor Jung Myung Seok’s “sexual misconduct”.
+That’s why he had to overcome 10 years in prison.
 It took 11 years before the Korean Court ruled that the news was “unreliable” and should not have been broadcasted.
 The broadcast had distorted videos of Pastor Jung’s sermon and his interaction with members.
 (Reference News Article)

 After the broadcasting, public opinion of Pastor Jung and the Christian Gospel Mission (Providence) became extremely negative, and Pastor Jung was sentenced to 10 years imprisonment (in 2009) based purely on verbal testimonies and an unfair trial.